RetroDECK/ES-DE/INSTALL-DEV.md

 It doesn't matter in which order you define the systems as they will be sorted by the `<fullname>` tag or by the optional `<systemsortname>` tag when displayed inside the application.
 But it's still a good idea to add the systems in alphabetical order to make the configuration file easier to maintain.

+Note that the `<systemsortname>` tags are sorted in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographic_order) so 11 will be sorted above 2 but 002 will be sorted above 011.

 Wildcards are supported for emulator binaries, but not for directories:
 ```xml
 <!-- This is supported, first matching file will be selected -->